mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 ...............
 Sequence Number (SN) is 4-bit value used to specify the order of Consecutive Frames.

-The rules of proper Sequence Number value assignment are following:
+The rules for assigning Sequence Numbers are:

 - SN value of the first :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>` that directly follows a :ref:`First Frame <knowledge-base-can-first-frame>` shall be set to 1.
 - SN shall be incremented by 1 for each following :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`.
 - SN value shall not be affected by :ref:`Flow Control <knowledge-base-can-flow-control>` packets.
-- when SN reaches the value of 15, it shall wraparound and be set to 0 in the next :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>`.
+- When SN reaches 15, the next :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>` shall use SN = 0.

 .. _knowledge-base-can-flow-control: